KoljaWindeler/ytube_music_player/.github/ISSUE_TEMPLATE/bug_report.md

-**Log output**
-Please try to reproduce the bug with DEBUG enabled: https://github.com/KoljaWindeler/ytube_music_player/blob/main/README.md#debug-information

-**Version**
-Which version did you use (see in HACS)
+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Ideally a log output.

 **To Reproduce**
 Steps to reproduce the behavior: